 Coloring Shrink Plastic

-Marker pens, inks, pencils and acrylic paint are ideal for using to color images on shrink plastic before shrinking.
+Marker pens, inks, pencils, and acrylic paint are ideal to use for coloring images on shrink plastic before shrinking.
 Colors become deeper and more saturated when the shrink plastic has been shrunk.
 It is often a good idea to use a shade or two lighter than the required shade to address this.